nashville-software-school/client-side-mastery/CourseMaterial/Sprint_2/DataRelationships/DataRelationshipPractice.md

 Knoxville, TN
 Orlando, FL

-Not sure what to do, walk through the student example.
+Not sure what to do, walk through the student example and fill in the cities as students and the states as instructors.